 In April 2013, we completed our IPO, raising net proceeds of approximately \$160 million.
-In April 2014 and October 2014, we completed follow on public offerings, raising net proceeds of approximately \$70 million and \$59 million, respectively.
+Since our IPO, we have raised approximately \$211 million in net proceeds through three follow-on public equity offerings.
 Our strategy in undertaking the public offerings was to expand our proven ability to serve our rapidly growing markets by increasing our capital resources, enhancing our financial structuring flexibility, expanding the types of projects and end-customers we pursue, and selectively retaining a larger portion of the economics in the assets in which we invest.
 Prior to our IPO, we had traditionally financed our business by accessing the securitization market, primarily utilizing our relationships with institutional investors such as insurance companies and commercial banks.
 By utilizing the net proceeds from our offerings and our anticipated financing strategies, we intend to hold a significantly larger portion of the assets we originate on our balance sheet, using our own capital in conjunction with both securitizations and other borrowings.

 We refer to the transactions that we hold on our balance sheet as our "Portfolio."
-As of December 31, 2014, our Portfolio was approximately \$900 million and consisted of over 80 transactions.
-The weighted average remaining life of our Portfolio as of December 31, 2014 (excluding match-funded transactions) is approximately 13 years.
-Approximately 71% of our Portfolio consisted of loans, financing receivables, direct financing leases or debt securities with 68% structured with fixed rates and 3% structured with floating rates.
-Approximately 13% of our Portfolio was real estate with long-term leases and approximately 16% represented minority ownership of wind projects.
-Excluding our equity investments, approximately 46% of our Portfolio consisted of U.S. federal government or state or local government obligors, approximately 52% consisted of investment grade commercial obligations and 2% consisted of non-investment grade rated commercial obligations, in all cases rated either by an independent third party rating service or our internal credit rating system.
-In total, as of December 31, 2014, we managed approximately \$2.5 billion of assets, which consisted of our Portfolio plus approximately \$1.7 billion of assets held in non-consolidated securitization trusts.
-We refer to this \$2.5 billion of assets collectively as our managed assets.
+As of June 30, 2015, our Portfolio was approximately \$1.1 billion.
+Approximately 65% of our Portfolio consisted of fixed rate loans, financing receivables, direct financing leases or debt securities, approximately 7% consisted of floating rate debt, approximately 14% was real estate with long-term leases and approximately 14% represented minority ownership of wind projects.
+Excluding our equity investments, approximately 40% of our Portfolio consisted of U.S. federal government or state or local government obligors, approximately 59% consisted of investment grade commercial obligations and 1% consisted of non-investment grade rated commercial obligations, in all cases rated either by an independent third party rating service or our internal credit rating system.
+In total, as of June 30, 2015, we managed approximately \$2.8 billion of assets, which consisted of our Portfolio less our financing receivables held-for-sale plus approximately \$1.8 billion of assets held in non-consolidated securitization trusts.
+We refer to this \$2.8 billion of assets collectively as our managed assets.